Timur310/Next-deals/README.md

 # Next-deals
-Simple project that display all active game sales across 32 stores powered with NextJs and CheapShark api *Some game links are invalid due to outdated SteamAppId
+Simple project that display all active game sales across 32 stores powered with NextJs and CheapShark api<br>
+*Some game links are invalid due to outdated SteamAppId
 ###